How do I apply?

-- What are your short-term and long-term career goals?
-How would the University of Michigan Master of Health Informatics program help you achieve these goals?
+- Describe your short-term and long-term career goals.
+Based on your understanding, how would the University of Michigan Master of Health Informatics program help you achieve these goals?

-- What specific personal, professional or educational experience would you bring to the program and to the field?
+- What specific personal, professional and/or educational experience would you bring to the program and to the field?